ml5js/ml5-website-v02-docsify/docs/reference/handpose.md

 **Parameters:**

-- **media**: An HMTL or p5.js image, video, or canvas element to run the estimation on.
+- **media**: An HTML or p5.js image, video, or canvas element to run the estimation on.

-- **callback(output, error)**: Optional.
+- **callback(results, error)**: Optional.
 A callback function to handle the output of the estimation, see output example above.

-**Returns:**
-A promise that resolves to the estimation output.